windmill-labs/windmilldocs/docs/reference.md

 ### Automatic UI generation

-By reading the main function parameters, Windmill generates the input specification of the script in the [#jsonschema](https://json-schema.org/) format.
+By reading the main function parameters, Windmill generates the input specification of the script in the [JSON Schema](https://json-schema.org/) format.
 Windmill then renders the flow's or script's UI from that specification.

-You can but in most cases do not need to deal with the jsonschema directly associated to the script directly.
+You can but in most cases do not need to deal with the JSON Schema directly associated to the script directly.
 It is the result of the [analysis of the script parameters of the main function](#script-parameters-to-jsonschema) and the UI customisation that you may do in the last step of the flow or script.